By

 Long-Distance Runners

 If you’re a runner who trains extensively for marathons and other endurance sports, you might wind up in rather remote areas, or might even get turned around and lost at some point.
-Sure, your cell phone might help you with that if you wind up needing assistance, but consider: First, do you really want to carry a cell phone?
-And second, what if something happens that makes it impossible to use that cell phone?

-For example, let’s imagine you’re running along a trail through the woods.
+Let’s imagine you’re running along a trail through the woods.
 Something appears on the trail – something as simple as a tree root pressing up just an inch or so from the ground – and you trip and fall.
 Your cell phone, which was in your hand on even attached to your body with a Velcro strap, goes flying.
 At the same time, you realize you didn’t just fall – you’re seriously injured.

 Those Who Live Alone

-No matter your age, if you live on your own, you can find deep peace of mind in knowing that if something ever happened, you could get help immediately.
+No matter your age, if you live on your own, you can find deep peace of mind in knowing that if something ever happened, you could reach help immediately.
 According to the National Safety Council, 14 out of every 100 individuals are injured each year in accidents in the home – and that covers all ages, not just the elderly.
 Out of those who are injured, about one of every 2,100 people will die from that preventable injury in the home.
-And though the majority of preventable deaths happen due to poisoning, a whopping 26% are caused by falls[1].
+And though the majority of preventable deaths happen due to poisoning, a whopping 26% are caused by falls1.

 Individuals with a History of Seizures